tuwukee/jwt_sessions/README.md

 Sometimes it makes sense to keep different data within the payloads of access and refresh tokens. \
 So the access token may contain rich data including user settings, and etc., while the appropriate refresh token will include only the bare minimum. \
-When you want to perform a refresh you may need such data in the payload of the refresh token which will help to construct a payload of the new access token during refresh.
+When you want to perform a refresh you may need to have some data in the payload of the refresh token to help you reconstruct a payload for the new access token during refresh.

 ```ruby
 session = JWTSessions::Session.new(payload: payload, refresh_payload: refresh_payload)
 ```

-Now we can call `login` method on the session to retrieve the set of tokens.
+Now we can call `login` method on the session to retrieve a set of tokens.

 ```ruby
 > session.login